Peluca: Production

 Peluca was shot in black-and-white on 16mm film.
-It was filmed in locations around Hess' hometown of Preston, Idaho, including Preston High School and a local D.I. store.
+It was filmed in locations around Hess' hometown of Preston, Idaho, including Preston High School, a local D.I. thrift store, and the La Tienda convenience store in nearby Franklin, Idaho.
 The film was completed in two days with a budget of under $500.

 Legacy

 The Seth character was later adapted into the titular character of the 2004 feature film Napoleon Dynamite.
 Heder also played Napoleon.

 The characters of Giel and Pedro are combined in Napoleon Dynamite as the character Pedro Sanchez.

 Nearly all elements and locations from Peluca are used in the film (the convenience store scene was deleted from the final cut, however).